speechbrain/benchmarks/benchmarks/MOABB/README.md

 - If needed, you can interrupt the code at any point, and it will resume from the last successfully completed trial.

+- The quantities of subjects (`--nsbj`, `--nsbj_hpsearch`) and of sessions (`--nsess`, `--nsess_hpsearch`) are dataset-dependent.
+Please consult the [table above](#dataset-table) for this information.
+ When conducting a hyperparameter optimization experiment using an alternative dataset or model, kindly adjust both the hparam file and the subject/session counts accordingly.

+- If you intend to perform multiple repetitions of the same hparam optimization, it is necessary to modify the `--exp_name`.

+- This script is designed for a Linux-based system.
+In this context, we provide a bash script instead of a Python script due to its natural ability of orchestrating diverse training loops across various subjects and sessions.

 #### **Output Structure**

 Results are saved within the specified output folder (`--output_folder`):